alundiak/worknme/README.md

 * Analyze Pros and Cons of migration, and if all good, do it :)

+# Pros

+* Markdown syntax, easy and plain text, no wordpress editor pain.

+# Cons

+* Looks like not possible to embed links from guthub, gistm codepen, jsfiddle, plunkr, etc

 # Examples / Resources

 * https://nodejs.org/api/all.html#documentation_about_this_documentation